magillicus/google-trust-and-safety-case-study/README.md

 - `risk_signals`
   Derived or collected risk indicators such as anomaly scores, keyword flags, prior user flags, and composite risk factors

-## Methodology
-The project follows this workflow:

-1. **Role Deconstruction**
-   Analyze the job description to identify the core analytical, strategic, and cross-functional requirements of the role.

-2. **Project Design**
-   Build a focused Trust & Safety scenario aligned with the responsibilities described in the posting.

-3. **Data Preparation**
-   Generate and structure a synthetic dataset, load it into SQLite, and validate table relationships and distributions.

-4. **Metrics Development**
-   Create a SQL-based metrics layer to define core safety and risk indicators.

-5. **Analysis**
-   Use SQL to evaluate misuse rates, segment user behavior, analyze operational patterns, and identify emerging threats.

-6. **Visualization**
-   Prepare summary outputs and build a Tableau dashboard for decision-ready monitoring.

-7. **Executive Communication**
-   Translate the analysis into concise business insights and strategic recommendations for cross-functional stakeholders.

 ## Core Metrics
 The analysis is centered around a set of Trust & Safety-oriented KPIs, including: